 “I never hid how happy I was here and that I wanted to stay.
 I have a great relationship with everyone here at the club, I get along well with my teammates and the supporters have always been behind me.”

-Rico did not have much playing time over his debut season with PSG, but he did make an appearance in each of the main four competitions that the club competed in.
-The Spanish goalkeeper reflected on his first season with the club and the satisfaction that he helped when the call came for him to make an appearance.
+Rico did not have much playing time over his debut season with PSG, but he did make an appearance in each of the four main competitions that the club competed in.
+The Spanish goalkeeper reflected on his first season with the club and the satisfaction that he did chip in for the club when the call came for him to make an appearance.

 “It was an incredible season,” Rico said.
 “I played my role, did the job that was asked of me and it was very positive.
 I played around ten matches in all competitions and I gave my maximum each and every time.
 I am very proud of everything that we achieved last season.”